Tag Archive | intention

 1. Direction as instructions (how to do)

 We are all used to reading instruction on packaging, and the directions can also be thought of as instructions how to do something; means-whereby.
-For example, in order to type these words I am going to let my neck be free in order to allow my head to go forward and up in order to allow my back to lengthen and widen in order let my shoulder widen and my arm lengthen in order to move my fingers towards the keyboard etc. etc.
+For example, in order to type these words I am going to let my neck be free in order to allow my head to go forward and up in order to allow my back to lengthen and widen in order to let my shoulder widen and my arm lengthen in order to move my fingers towards the keyboard etc. etc.

 1. Direction as movement